Vinigperuzzi/Desafio-Primeira_Mesa/README.md

 And set the collate as utf8mb4_unicode_ci

-Then you have to clone this repo to any folder you like, and then just run the command
+Then you have to clone this repo to your php environment (www for laragon, htdocs for Xampp...), and then just run the command:

 >php artisan migrate

 This command will create the table of contacts in your database.

+You may have problem with the .env file, that are not in this repo, cause obviously it refers to my system configuration, but you can run the command:

+>composer create-project laravel/laravel Contact-List

+And then you can copy the .env file to the root of this project.
+In the final notes i refer to this problem and compromise myself to solve it with docker soon.

-With these steps already done, you just have to access the user interface of application that is at the local host in:
+With these steps already done, you just have to access the user interface of application that is at the localhost in:

 >http://localhost/Contact-List/public/contacts